EstherPhebe/odk-x-docs/odkx-src/build-app.rst

 Defining Default View Files
 """"""""""""""""""""""""""""

 The :file:`.xlsx` form should be updated to indicate the default view type, and where to find the HTML files for *Detail View* and *List View*.
-Open :file:`app/config/tables/census/forms/census/census.xlsx` and add a new worksheet titled *properties*.
-Add the following headers: :th:`partition`, :th:`aspect`, :th:`key`, :th:`type`, and :th:`value`.
+Open :file:`app/config/tables/SkipLogic/forms/SkipLogic/SkipLogic.xlsx` and add a new worksheet titled *properties*.
+The worksheet has the following headers: :th:`partition`, :th:`aspect`, :th:`key`, :th:`type`, and :th:`value`.

 Add the following rows to set your *List View* and *Detail View* default files: